-Picazo Law provides corporate secretary services to thousands of Philippine corporations and branches of select multinational companies.
+Picazo Law provides corporate secretarial services to thousands of Philippine corporations and branches of select multinational companies.

 Picazo Law advises clients on a host of labor concerns and handle labor cases before the Labor Arbiters and the National Labor Relations Commission (NLRC).
 It assists clients establish employment policies, compensation packages, organizational structures and labor manuals that provide for terms and conditions in accord with law.
 Picazo Law is experienced in collective barganing agreement (CBA) negotiations and in handling of labor relations conflicts, including strikes and lockouts.

 Picazo Law handles various kinds of litigation and dispute resolution matters such as civil, commercial, rehabilitation, insolvency, administrative, criminal, arbitration, including construction arbitration, mediation and special proceedings, settlements of estates and family law.
 Picazo Law appears in all courts, quasi-judicial and administrative agencies, and other fora in the Philippines.
 The practice also includes matters affecting personal rights and family interests, such as those pertaining to civil status, property relations and family law issues.

 Integral to these legal services is Picazo Law’s ability to protect the client’s trademark, patent and other intellectual property (IP) rights under Philippine laws and international IP conventions.
 Picazo Law has handled numerous IP registrations, as well as inter-partes cases, before the Intellectual Property Office (IPO).